-Most owners seem to forget that the people who helped you build your restaurant also live in your community and could be your best customers.
+Most owners seem to forget that the people who helped you build your restaurant also live in your community and could become your best customers.

-So for one, treat them well while you are building and/or remodeling and then throw them a party where they can bring their families and show off the work they did.
+First, to state the obvious: Treat them well while you’re building or remodeling, and then throw them a party where they can bring their families and show off the work they did.
 In all my endeavors, my vendors and builders were always my first core group of customers.
 We supported them and they want to support us.

-Personally, I can’t believe how few restaurants do this.
+Personally, I can’t believe how few restaurants actually do this.

 3. Support a Charitable Event

-The third leg of your opening celebration is to host a few parties or fundraising events for local charities.
-Most have huge lists of locals who are supportive through donations, and you can leverage that by offering your place up to help them raise money.
+The third step of your opening celebration plan is to host a few parties or fundraising events for local charities.
+Most organizations have huge lists of locals who are supportive through donations, and you can leverage that list by offering your restaurant as a venue for a fundraising event.

-You should do this because you actually want to help a charity, not just for the publicity, but if you do it right, the publicity and word of mouth marketing is undeniably amazing.
+You should do this because you actually want to help a charity, not just for the publicity, but if you do it right, the publicity and word of mouth marketing will also pay off in spades.

 4. Host an Influencer Event

 The fourth leg of your opening celebration is an event for influencers.
-Remember, you have not opened up to the public yet, but you are close.
+At this point, you’ve still not opened up to the public, but you’re getting close.

-This is your last chance to build up that demand in the community and get people excited.
-Reach out to every single blogger, tweeter, facebooker, author, speaker, reporter you can find in your community.
+This is your last chance to build up demand in your community and get potential customers excited.
+Reach out to every single reporter, blogger, local celebrity, social media bigshot, and public speaker you can find in your community.
 Throw them a party and show them a good time.
-Don’t expect anything in return - don’t even ask for it - but if you deliver, they will show their support.
-They can’t help themselves from taking pictures and sharing a good time.
+Don’t expect anything in return — don’t even ask for it — but if you deliver a great experience, they will show their support.

-If by this point you have done everything correctly, you should not be worried about weather or not your will be busy.
-You should be worried about how you are going handle the crowds.
+If by this point you have done everything correctly, you should not be worried about whether or not people will show up: You should be worried about how you’re going to handle the crowds.
 Make sure you have all hands on deck for this event.

-There should be signs, balloons, banners, and - hopefully - a buzz around town for this by now.
-Personally reach out to everybody you know and invite them in.
-Depending on the type of restaurant, you should have bands and activities happening all day or all weekend.
-This is your last chance to get people talking.
+There should be signs, balloons, banners, and — hopefully — a buzz around town for the event by now.
+Personally reach out to everybody you know and invite them to come.
+Depending on the type of restaurant, live music and activities can help draw even more crowds.

 7. Offer a Bounce Back

-Bounce back offers usually take the form of another coupon that is valid after your opening day ends, but extends another couple weeks.
+Bounce back offers usually take the form of another coupon that is valid after your opening time frame ends, and extends an extra couple of weeks.

-Everybody has been getting these - vendors, friends and family, influencers, charity attendees, VIP day attendees, everybody.
-The goal is to get them back in as soon as possible.
-It takes multiple visits for a person to get attached to your restaurant, its amazing food, and outstanding service, so the faster you can get them back, the faster you can become a part of their routine.
+The goal is to get these guests back in as soon as possible.
+It takes multiple visits for a person to get attached to your restaurant, its amazing food, and outstanding service, so the faster you can get them back, the faster you can turn guests into regulars.

 Stick the Landing For Your Grand Opening

-The restaurant grand opening is essential for generating early buzz about your restaurant that will carry the buzz into the first month, year, and beyond.
-Take it seriously, weigh out your acquisition cost compared to a customer lifetime value, and most importantly, get to work!
+The restaurant grand opening is essential for generating early buzz about your restaurant that will keep people talking — and coming back — throughout the first month, year, and beyond.
+Take it seriously, weigh out your acquisition cost compared to customer lifetime value, and most importantly, get planning.